tpresley/node-remote-exec/README.md

 if hosts is an array of objects, the **name** key of each object will be used to connect to the host

 ### commands
-commands can be a string or an array of strings commands can contain parameters (see below)
+commands can be a string or an array of strings
+commands can also contain parameters using the {{myParameter}} syntax (see below)

 ### options
 options is the connection options object used for [ssh2](https://github.com/mscdex/ssh2) with the following additions: